NPACore/rosetta-nii/readme.md

  * Rust, Julia, and Perl have [Int16 overruns](https://github.com/JuliaNeuroscience/NIfTI.jl/issues/70) that were not obvious.
 The issue is observed reading in an int16 nii.gz and summing over the large image (to calculate mean).
 Scaling and un-scaling is a fast workaround for Julia that does not work in perl.
 Using Int16 is faster than double but is inaccurate (unless rewritten to calculate a running mean).
  * Runtime startups are especially slow for R and julia (and matlab).
 See [`within-env/`](within-env).
+ * Java/JVM is on par with golang and slower than python/numpy.
+How to implement SIMD optimization is not immediately obvious. library/packaging is a pain without an IDE.
+See [jvm.md](jvm.md) for notes.
+ * `perl` library dependencies (namely `PDL`) is esay on debian, but diffcult on Archlinux (AUR packages fail to compile.)
  * Missing implementation
-   * I couldn't find a elixir/erlang, php, or ruby nifti libraries
+   * I couldn't find nifi libaries for elixir/erlang (BEAM), php, nor ruby.
+Foreign Function Interface scares me and I haven't been able to figure out using FFI.
    * common lisps also does not have a ready library, but implementation with `lisp-binary` looks feasible. and using  `april` for APL style math is an interesting prospect.
    * [`patch/`](patch/) adds gzip support to `PDL::IO::Nifti`.
-   * Java (and clojure and scala) would be interesting but getting a nifti library imported has been challenging, and SIMD optimization is not immediately obvious.
-See [jvm.md](jvm.md) for notes.

 ## Results